Veterinary Specialties: 24 Types from A-Z

 4. Clinical Pharmacology

-Experts in clinical pharmacology focus on the use of medications for treatment.
+Experts in clinical pharmacology focus on drug development and the use of medications for treatment.
 They determine proper dosages, evaluate potential side effects, and ensure optimal drug therapy for various conditions.

 5. Dentistry